clue/reactphp-socks/README.md

 Note that the password is transmitted in cleartext to the SOCKS proxy server, so this methods should not be used on a network where you have to worry about eavesdropping.
-Authentication is only supported by protocol version 5 (SOCKS5), so setting authentication on the `Client` enforces communication with protocol version 5 and complains if you have explicitly set anything else.

 You can simply pass the authentication information as part of the SOCKS URI: